Theory and Ear Training

 Chamber ensembles are an elective and placement is by the Precollege Administration.
-Pianists are required to audition for chamber music.
+Pianists may be required to audition for chamber music.
 Because of the difficulties in matching students by level and requests, there is no guarantee that all students will be placed in a chamber ensemble each semester.
 Pianists are permitted to take a chamber ensemble elective as the large performance ensemble in their basic tuition.
 Students wishing to be considered for chamber music must complete the Chamber Music Request Form by May 1st of every year.

 The Precollege Division stresses performance and thus offers several opportunities in the form of recitals, showcases and concerts.
 Students are not required to attend each week, but they are always invited to listen.